 Public asked to join Sunday in search for missing Iowa boy

 MONTEZUMA, Iowa (AP) — Law enforcement officials are asking members of the general public to help them Sunday with the search for a 10-year-old east-central Iowa boy.
 The Iowa Division of Criminal investigation said the search Saturday for Xavior Harrelson of Montezuma was continuing with law enforcement and first responders only.
 The division said said Montezuma residents should check their own property but urged them to come Sunday morning to the local high school.
 The boy was last seen around 11 a.m.
-Thursday on his bike near his home.
-The boy was last seen around 11 a.m.
 Thursday on his bike near his home on the north end of Montezuma.